What Does Too Big to Fail Mean?

 Can a Company Really Be Too Big to Fail?

-Definition: Too big to fail means a company is so essential to the global economy that its failure would be catastrophic.
+Too big to fail is a company that's so essential to the global economy that its failure would be catastrophic.
 Big doesn't refer to the size of the company.
 Instead, it means it's so interconnected with the global economy that its failure would be a big event.

 Examples of Too Big to Fail Banks